-- 1. If the educator's estimated REACH Students Rating is Excellent or Proficient, then the educator will receive a Proficient REACH Students Rating and start Year 1 of a new Biennial Plan in 2016-17. - 2.
-If the educator's estimated REACH Students Rating is Developing or Unsatisfactory, then the educator will receive an Inability to Rate REACH Students Rating, default to his or her most recent rating and will move to an Annual Plan in 2016-17.
-The educator will be placed on a PDP. © 2016,
+- 1. If the educator's estimated REACH Students Rating is Excellent or Proficient, then the educator will receive a Proficient or Excellent REACH Students Rating and start Year 1 of a new Biennial Plan. - 2.
+If the educator's estimated REACH Students Rating is Developing or Unsatisfactory, then the educator will receive an Inability to Rate REACH Students Rating, default to his or her most recent rating and will move to an Annual Plan.